 It’s not at all clear what Vistra means by “purchasing … capacity” since Vistra sells capacity from its power plants in the PJM capacity market auction, which has been extraordinarily lucrative in recent years because of the AI data center expansion.
 But putting “nuclear energy and capacity” together with the third bullet that says all of the electricity will go on the grid, that suggests Meta is basically buying the equivalent of the fake ZECs it plans to buy from Clinton, as a greenwashing instrument.
 That means, Meta is really just buying power off the grid and getting Vistra’s and Constellation’s permission to claim it is all “clean” electricity by paying them a subsidy on the side.

 In order for this scheme to have any credibility under the Clinton deal, Constellation and Meta have to wait until June 2027, after the official, Illinois-regulated ZEC program expires.
 However, the deal with Vistra is under no such constraint.
 The creation of a ZEC-like program was the major feature of a law enacted in Ohio in 2019 (HB 6) through a $60 million corruption scheme, but it never went into effect.
 After federal prosecutors indicted legislators and lobbyists in 2020 and exposed the corruption involved in enacting HB 6, the legislature repealed the nuclear subsidy provisions.
 Vistra and Meta are free to initiate their greenwashing contract right away.
-And since there are no actual emissions standards in Ohio that Meta has to comply with, they are free to engage in fake schemes like this to put a green label on their data centers without any laws being broken.
+And since there are no actual emissions standards in Ohio that Meta has to comply with, they are free to engage in fake schemes like this to put a green label on their data centers without any laws being broken scheme like this to put a green label on their data centers without any laws being broken.